-Hiking, of course, is at the top of the list for activities to participate in while visiting the South Rim.
+Hiking, of course, is at the top of the list of activities to participate in while visiting the South Rim.
 It’s an activity that is performed year-round and offers gorgeous views of nature.
 This is an activity for those well-versed with hiking as the trails can be slippery and snowy during December.

 Those who decide to hike during this month will be rewarded with fewer people on the trails.
-It’s important to remember to appropriately dress for your hike and ensure you give yourself extra time on the trails due to potential ice.
+It’s important to remember to dress appropriately for your hike and ensure you give yourself extra time on the trails due to potential ice.

 Leave earlier than you think you should in the morning to avoid hiking in the darkness.
 Below are some hikes you can take in December.
 Again, these are recommended for experienced hikers.

 - South Kaibab Trail

 You’ll need to head to the Kaibab National Forest to enjoy cross-country skiing in the South Rim.
 Other areas of the South Rim are not fit for this activity.

 Luckily, Kaibab Forest primes specific trails to allow for cross-country skiing.
 This provides for easy-to-follow trails for everyone.

 Make sure to check ahead as there may not always be sufficient snow for skiing.
 You can check on the Kaibab National Forest’s website or call for this information.